arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 It also has other I2C interface controller IC pins usable for other purposes or to reprogram it using its SWD interface.
 These provide a place to mount header pins if desired.

-### Mechanical Information
+#### Mechanical Information

 ![Mechanical information for Modulino® Pixels](assets/PixelMec.png)

-## Buttons
+### Buttons

 The BUTTONS module includes three SPST push buttons and three yellow LEDs, using the STM32C011F4 chip for digital communication.
 It's ideal for creating interactive input interfaces.
-All of the modules that use dedicated I2C interface controller ICs have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.
+All of the modules that use dedicated I2C interface controllers have the footprints to provide the option to mount I2C pullups, but no pullups are mounted.

-### Technical Specifications
+#### Technical Specifications

 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|